Jtsmith275/RStudioShiny-nginx/README.md

 # For JupyterHub:

-1. Follow steps above for RStudio-Sevrer and Shiny-Server
+1. Follow steps above for RStudio-Server and Shiny-Server
 2. Using the terminal (easiest done in JupyterHub using the launcher), create a conda environment using *conda create -n geospatial* replacing *geospatial* with what you want to call the environment.
 3. Activate the environment using *conda activate geospatial*
 4. Install packages using *conda install name-of-package* replacing *name-of-package* with the name of the package(s) you want to install.
 Refer to the package-specific documentation for package-specific instructions.
-5. Install the ipykernel package using *conda install ipykernel*, this package is required to create kernels in jupyterhub that use a specific conda environment as default.
+5. Install the ipykernel package using *conda install ipykernel*, this package is required to create kernels in JupyterHub that use a specific conda environment as default.
 6. Run *python3 -m ipykernel install --user --name this-is-my-kernel* replacing *this-is-my-kernel* with a name that does not **have** to match the conda environment name, but its sensible to maintain a distinct theme to avoid confusion down the line.
 I.e. not knowing which conda environments are used for which kernels.
-7. Open a Jupyter notebook using the icon with the name you have just defined in step 6 and improt packages as usual.
+7. Open a Jupyter notebook using the icon with the name you have just defined in step 6 and import packages as usual.